Shopify/Klint/docusaurus/docs/3-functions/drawing/roundedRectangle.md

 ```

 ## Notes
-- Rectangle position depends on the rectangle origin setting (corner or center)
-- Default origin is "corner" (top-left), can be changed with `K.setRectOrigin("center")`
+- Follow the same origin as the `rectangle`.
+The default origin is "corner" (top-left), can be changed with `Klint.setRectOrigin("center")`
 - When using the array form for radius, the order is [topLeft, topRight, bottomRight, bottomLeft]
 - If width and height are equal, creates a rounded square
-- Use current fill and stroke styles
 - Perfect for modern UI elements, cards, and buttons
 - For rectangles without rounded corners, use `K.rectangle()` instead